 If the investor is getting close to that time, one should sell the fund irrespective of the state of the market.
 Another use case of redemption might be when a fund under-performs consistently for two or more years, and drops down in its accredited ratings.

-How to redeem Mutual Funds?
+3. How to redeem mutual funds

 Once the reason for redemption is clear and finalized, it can be carried out as follows:

-Directly through AMC:
+a.
+Directly through AMC

 If the mutual fund was purchased directly from the Asset Management Company (AMC), then one can sell off the mutual fund by logging in their online portal.
 The online portal usually gives you an option of redeeming the units all or in part depending upon one’s requirement.
 Apart from using the online method, one can also conduct this process offline by visiting the AMC office.

-Through a trading or Demat account:
+b.
+Through a trading or Demat account

-Offline through an Agent:
+c.
+Offline through an agent or distributor